The newest publication from the SABR Digital Library comes from one of baseball’s most famous corners:

 - E-book: Click here to purchase the e-book version of Tigers by the Tale: Great Games at Michigan & Trumbull for $6.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of Tigers by the Tale: Great Games at Michigan & Trumbull for $12.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of Tigers by the Tale: Great Games at Michigan & Trumbull from the SABR Store ($24.99 includes shipping/tax).

 About the SABR Digital Library